mlcommons/dynabench/new_builder_evaluation/readme.md

     ![add_users](img/add_users.png)

-3. Type a name for your user and check the Access key - Programmatic access box, then click on next permisions
+3. Type a name for your user and check the Access key - Programmatic access box, then click on next permissions

     ![user_name](img/user_name.png)